Myopia – An Epidemic Across The Nation

 Myopia is about more than just blurry vision.
 Other symptoms include headaches, eye fatigue or eye strain.
 If left untreated, it can gradually lead to serious vision problems including glaucoma, early onset cataracts, macular degeneration, or even retinal detachment.
 The US National Library of Medicine considers myopia “one of the leading causes of functional blindness in the world”.

 If you or a loved one is experiencing blurry vision or other symptoms of myopia, we can help.
-Speak to Joseph Lilly, O.D. about a personal consultation.
+Speak to Randy Fuerst, O.D. and Joseph Lilly, O.D. about a personal consultation.

 Myopia In Children